Female body fat percentage can be mystifying.

 Where does that leave the active woman with a job and a personal life who would like to feel and look her best, against a backdrop of cultural messages about female beauty?
 Here are a few reminders about how body fat percentage works, why you should stop obsessing, and how to achieve your healthiest level of fitness:

 Build the basics of exercise.
 Consistency is more important than intensity, considering that most people generally overestimate how much they exercise.
 Stay away from fad exercises that are extremely high-intensity and don’t give you a chance to recover.
-Instead, exercise frequently and make sure your workouts are sufficiently intense, but with plenty of variety.
+Instead, exercise frequently and make sure your workouts include strength training.

 Do not crash diet.
 Crash dieting creates a sense of deprivation and causes women to fail over time.
 Instead, learn concrete skills for managing your food intake.
 Maybe calorie and macro counting could be in your toolbox, but you can also listen to your hunger and fullness cues, monitor your portion sizes, and focus on what you do eat instead of what you don’t eat.
 Small shifts create big changes for a lifetime.
 Dramatic changes, on the other hand, often end in self-sabotage.